tmikeschu/talks/decks/mds/stop_testing_start_storytelling_selfconf.md

 ![inline](https://media.giphy.com/media/phJ6eMRFYI6CQ/giphy.gif)

+---

+# Mad lib

-* 3 Nouns
+3 Nouns

-* 1 Verb
+1 Verb

-* 1 Datatype
+1 Datatype

 ^ Once our story is told and our test is written, the test suite holds us accountable to making that story become, and stay, true.
 The high level goal is documented, and our implementation is guided by this focus.

 ---

-Wrap-up
+## Wrap-up

+---

-* Testing is a _paradigmatic_ process, not a product.
+Testing is a _paradigmatic_ process, not a product.

+---

-* Communication: build good listeners
+Communication: build good listeners.

+---

-* Context: enable confident decision making
+Context: enable confident decision making.

+---

-* Abstraction: you're good at it, it let's you do cool stuff.
+Abstraction: you're good at it, it opens up doors.

+---

-* Encapsulation: apply the same discipline to your process as you do to your code.
+Encapsulation: apply the same discipline to your process as you do to your code.

+---

-* Storytelling keeps you closer to users
+Storytelling keeps you closer to users.

 ---